- Mote Marine Laboratory

 Background About the SCORE Consortium

-SCORE currently supports projects in Florida, Mississippi, New Hampshire, and Washington state that are making significant progress in all fields relevant to successful fishery replenishment.
+SCORE projects in California, Florida, Mississippi, New Hampshire, and Washington state are making significant progress in all fields relevant to successful fishery replenishment.
 This research addresses critical questions related to the biological and economic effectiveness of stocking marine organisms, understanding life-history and ecology of wild stocks in their natural habitats, conditions of the receiving waters, specific habitat requirements and increasing the probability of successfully restoring depleted fishery stocks by releasing aquacultured juveniles into the sea.

 The founding members of the consortium and their positions at the time included: